 Provided that specific conditions are met, however, specimens and/or data may be provided to external parties.

 These conditions have been laid down in Annex 4

 Rules for the provision of specimens and data from the German ESB and for the processing of inquiries to the German ESB of the Environmental Specimen Bank concept.

 Stock of environmental specimen

-An overview of environmental and human specimens available for retrospective analysis.
+The following overviews contain the stock of environmental and human specimens which are available for retrospective analysis: